JimMarshall35/RISC-V-Forth/README.md

 - Open source gcc toolchain
 - Dockerfile builds a docker container containing the cross compiler risc-v gcc toolchain, make, and python
-- When this file is changed a CI job will build the new container and publish it to ghcr.io/jimmarshall35/risc-v-forth/toolchain:main
+- When this file is changed, a CI job will build the new container and publish it to ghcr.io/jimmarshall35/risc-v-forth/toolchain:main
 - The container is then used in the build CI job, and can be used for local development

 # Boards tested on: